 4. Why DOES VAT Sometimes Ruin Companies Financially?

 Well, despite all this, sales tax still eats many companies alive!
 The first reason is that it is a bloody complex system.
 Every country has a different system and different “standard VAT rate.”

 The law also changes from time to time causing massive chaos.
-E.g., as of July 2021, the EU is fully changing into the “destination-based” system.
+For example, as of July 2021, the EU is fully changing into a “destination-based” system.
 Previously, this system only concerned electronic services, while from now on, this system will cover all goods and products.
 In this way, the European governments make sure that companies don’t relocate between the member states based on the local VAT rates.

 But this is not the only reason why the VAT law is complex and counterintuitive.
 Namely, it is often hard to classify goods and services charged at various rates.
-E.g., in the UK, orange juice, as well as lemon juice, are rated at zero — but as soon as you mix them, you obtain a standard-rated product (at 23% VAT).
+For example, in the UK, orange juice, as well as lemon juice, are rated at zero—but as soon as you mix them, you obtain a standard-rated product (at 23% VAT).
 Or, peanuts in shells are rated at zero, while salted peanuts are standard-rated.
 And so the list goes on.

 No need to mention that the corporate financial penalties for breaking the TAX law can be cruel.
 That’s why to most businesses, VAT regulations are a nightmare.
 And, sometimes they can lead to mistakes that turn out to be lethal to the whole company!

 Well, while in most countries in the world the standard sales tax is 15% or more, in some countries, it is 5% or less.
 For instance, in Canada, sales tax is only 5%!
 Interestingly, in the US, there is no sales tax—officially, the standard VAT rate is 0%.
 However, if you trade in the United States, you need to pay the federal sales tax — which varies between 0 (in Delaware and Oregon) and 13.5% (in Alabama).